ietf-wg-cellar/ebml-specification/specification.markdown

 A Signed Integer Element **MUST** declare a length from zero to eight octets.
 If the EBML Element is not defined to have a default value, then a Signed Integer Element with a zero-octet length represents an integer value of zero.

-A Signed Integer Element stores an integer (meaning that it can be written without a fractional component) which could be negative, positive, or zero.
+A Signed Integer Element stores an integer (meaning that it can be written without a fractional component) that could be negative, positive, or zero.
 Signed Integers are stored with two's complement notation with the leftmost bit being the sign bit.
 Because EBML limits Signed Integers to 8 octets in length, a Signed Integer Element stores a number from